Thirty isn't the magic number

 The plot that we have just made is called a normal quantile-quantile plot.
 It is constructed as follows:

-1. Set up a vector p of probabilities.
+- Set up a vector

-3. Calculate the corresponding quantiles of your data, quantile(your_data_here, probs = p).
-Call them \(y\).
+.
+Call these \(x\). - Calculate the corresponding quantiles of your data,

-4. Plot \(y\) against \(x\).
+.
+Call them \(y\). - Plot \(y\) against \(x\).

 If the points all fall on a line, then the quantiles of the observed data agree with those of some normal distribution, although perhaps not a standard normal.
-If we standardize the data before making such a plot, as we did to construct z above, the relevant line with be the 45-degree line.
-If not, it will be a different line but the interpretation remains the same The easiest way to make a normal quantile-quantile plot in R is by using the function qqnorm followed by qqline.
-We could do this either using the centered and standardized simulation draws z or the original draws xbar_sims
+If we standardize the data before making such a plot, as we did to construct z

 par(mfrow = c(1, 2))